 For more information see our main Visa page.

-The award of an MPhil or a PhD requires the submission of a thesis for examination at a viva voce (oral examination) by two examiners, at least one of whom is external to City.
+The award of a PhD requires the submission of a thesis for examination at a viva voce (oral examination) by two examiners, at least one of whom is external to City.
 A PhD thesis (up to 100,000 words) must be an original and substantial piece of work which makes a contribution to the relevant literature.

 Find out about the research interests of our current students.